Convergence of an actor-critic gradient flow for entropy regularised MDPs in general spaces: Stability

 \begin{theorem} Let Assumptions \ref{as:bounded_phi} and \ref{as:e_value} hold.
 Let $\eta_0 > \frac{\tau}{\Gamma}$.
 Then there exists constants and $a_2 = a_2(\tau,\eta_0,\gamma,\lambda_{\beta}) > 0$ such that for all $\gamma \in (0,1)$ and $t \geq 0$ it holds that

 \end{theorem} See Appendix \ref{sec:gronwall_KL_sec} for a proof.
-Through applications of Gronwall's Lemma (Lemma \ref{lemma:gronwall}), two direct corollaries of Theorem \ref{Theorem:gronwall_KL} show that the KL divergence of the policies with respect to the reference measure and the critic parameters do not blow up in finite time. \begin{corollary}[Stability] Under the same assumptions as Theorem \ref{Theorem:gronwall_KL}, for all $\gamma \in (0,1)$, $s \in S$ and $t \geq 0$ it holds that
+Through applications of Gr\"onwall's Lemma (Lemma \ref{lemma:gronwall}), two direct corollaries of Theorem \ref{Theorem:gronwall_KL} show that the KL divergence of the policies with respect to the reference measure and the critic parameters do not blow up in finite time. \begin{corollary}[Stability of $\pi_t$] Under the same assumptions as Theorem \ref{Theorem:gronwall_KL}, for all $\gamma \in (0,1)$, $s \in S$ and $t \geq 0$ it holds that

 \end{corollary}